 Pull up is a high strength and muscle building exercise that focuses primarily on your back, shoulders, and arms.
 It also strengthens your mental focus as you hold on to the bar.
 Bodybuilding experts consider pull-ups as one of the ultimate upper body muscular workouts there is.

-Reverse curls are great for not only bicep training but also to build overall bigger arm muscles.
+Reverse curls are great for not only bicep training but also to promote bigger arm muscles.

 Great for building and strengthening the back and forearm muscles.